Introductory Guide to Warehouse Safety in the Logistics and Supply Chain Industry

 Environmental health and safety (EHS) considerations play a critically important role in warehouse safety operations.
 The foundation of EHS practices lies in the identification and control of physical, chemical, and biological hazards.

-From chemicals stored in the warehouse to the use of heavy machinery, each potential hazard must be meticulously identified and appropriate safety measures implemented.
+From chemicals stored in the warehouse to the use of heavy machinery, each potential hazard must be meticulously identified and appropriate safety measures (including AI safety supply chain technologies) implemented.
 This includes providing suitable Personal Protective Equipment (PPE), implementing safe handling procedures, and ensuring proper ventilation.

 Employee training in these areas is crucial, as it ensures that everyone understands their role in maintaining a safe and environmentally friendly workplace.